pwnjack/gulpfile-bower/README.md

 So you can simply work on /src and keep your project's /public/*.html open in your favorite browser to see the results.

 Done.
 Good coding!

+If you have a version mismatch from your gulp global install and the local one inside the project, simply run

+    npm install gulp

+again, so it will update to the latest gulp version

 Commands
 ========